talkpython/installing-python/install-python.md

 **Pros**

 * Will keep Python up-to-date on your system as long as you periodically run the upgrade command
-* Will update across versions (e.g. 3.10 -> 3.11)
+* Will update across versions (e.g. 3.11 -> 3.12)
 * Can inform you of pending upgrade if upgrade command is run

 **Cons**

 * Requires root permissions
-* Often lags badly behind the latest version (currently about 1.5 years behind)
+* Often lags badly behind the latest version (sometimes about 1.5 years behind)

 **Install steps - apt package manager on Ubuntu**